AleksandraPiatek/AleksandraPiatek/README.md

 <p align=left>

-  My name is Aleksandra and I'm third-year Computer Engineering student at Wrocław University of Science and Technology.
+  My name is Aleksandra and I'm fourth-year Applied Computer Science student at Wrocław University of Science and Technology.
 I'm abitious, always willing to learn more and have a will-do attitude.
 I'm passionate about creating solutions for real-life problems.
 Thanks to my university I acquired knowledge of programming, data structures and algorithms.

 </p>